 That said, not all patients with hEDS have an elevated baseline tryptase, and I’m not sure if all patients with an elevated trpytase are also hypermobile – he only studied those who are.
 You can learn more about this subset here:

-By the way, Dr. Milner’s term for this comorbidity he calls “Familial Tryptasemia”, is not a new disease technically.
-It’s just a study result so far, but a solid one.
-Many other patients (including me) still have what we affectionately call “The Trifecta” of EDS, MCAD and POTS or other dysautonomia forms still, even in the absence of “Familial Tryptasemia”.
+Many other patients (including me) still have what we affectionately call “The Trifecta” of EDS, MCAD and POTS or other dysautonomia forms still, even in the absence of “Familial Tryptasemia” or HATS.
 Again, it just explains one small subset.
 We still need to explain the majority, and more.

 Patients with MCAD are those people who may have some (or even lots of) “traditional” common IgE-mediated pollen, food and drug allergies, though not always!
 Many are totally negative for any “traditional” IgE-mediated allergies you can test for.